alphastrata/bevy_jam_4/CONCEPT.md

 - Weather events similarly have a countdown that can be forecast by having a **Weather radar tower**.
 Weather events allow you to predict where the new forests will spawn making them no longer random to you.
 - Visualisation for the above could be quite cool and tie into the theme by showing 10s of thousands of tree seeds moving with the wind.
+- Trees have stages of growth; the earlier in a trees growth cycle the easier it is to destroy.

+#### Towers and abilities

+- Fire Tower
+- Chainsaw Tower
+- Weather Tower - Forecast weather events
+- "Tesla" Tower - Zaps smaller trees into oblivion but can't handle larger trees
+- Nutrient depleter tower? (stops them from growing)

+**One-off abilities:**
+- Bee sterlisation

 ## Art